 Most people agree that elections are quintessential democratic rituals.
 But faux elections may only make things worse for democracy.
 Zimbabweans are right to fear them.
 The legacy of manipulated and violent elections has been collective torture.

 Is this election exercise any different?
 Perhaps.
-Olesegun Obasanjo, former Nigerian president and head of the African Union monitors, has already called the elections credible.
+Olusegun Obasanjo, former Nigerian president and head of the African Union monitors, has already called the elections credible.
 And there is the usual range of gloomy journalism suffused with tantalizing suggestions of improvement—-the turn out is high, Mugabe says he will honor the outcome…

 What is at stake?